rkalis/truffle-plugin-verify/README.md

 truffle run verify SimpleStorage --network rinkeby
 ```

-This can take some time, and will eventually either return `Pass - Verified` or `Fail - Unable to verify`.
+This can take some time, and will eventually either return `Pass - Verified` or `Fail - Unable to verify` for each contract.
 Since the information we get from the Etherscan API is quite limited, it is currently impossible to retrieve any more information on verification failure.
 There should be no reason though why the verification should fail if the usage is followed correctly.
 If you do receive a `Fail - Unable to verify` and you are sure that you followed the instructions correctly, please [open an issue](/issues/new) and I will look into it.

 ### Adding Preamble (Optional)